top of page

 • City of Monterey Summer Adult Slow Pitch & Co-Ed Socko Softball Leagues (7 Divisions) - (May-Aug)

-• City of Monterey Summer Women's Slowpitch Softball League Apr
+• City of Monterey Summer Women's Slowpitch Softball League (May-Aug)

 • City of Monterey 30+ Baseball League - (Sept-Nov)